Wolfe Surname Meaning, History & Origin

-Wolfe Surname Genealogy
+Wolfe Surname Meaning

 The wolf was native to the forest of Europe during medieval times.
-The animal played a particularly important role in Germanic mythology, being regarded as one of the sacred beasts of
+The animal played a particularly important role in Germanic mythology, being regarded as one of the sacred beasts of Woden.

-Wolfe Resources on
+Wolfe Surname Resources on

 - Woulfes.
 Woulfes in Ireland.